esphome/esphome-docs/components/sensor/statistics.rst

 Group Types
 ***********

 You can configure whether the component considers the set of sensor measurements to be a population or a sample using the ``population`` or ``sample`` type respectively.
 This setting affects the standard deviation ``std_dev`` sensor.
-For sliding windows or continuous windows that reset the ``sample`` type is appropriate.
+For sliding windows or continuous windows that reset the ``sample`` type is usually appropriate.
 If you use a ``chunked_continuous`` window type without automatic reset, you should most likely use the ``population`` type.

 Trend Sensor
 ************